dmburl/python-ai-projects/Picture2text/Windows_README.md

 ---
 **7) Download latest release**

 Want the packaged app instead of running from source?
-Useful if you want a single ZIP with `ocr2md` for quick distribution.
+Useful if you want a single ZIP with `pagesnapai` for quick distribution.

 - Open in your browser and download the release asset: